 I liked science fiction books a lot.
 A lot of Asimov books, mainly because he wrote so many.
-For me, it was clear that the future would be a technology based future.
+For me, it was clear that the future would be a technology-based future.
 Even though, at that time, the computer was not yet mainstream.
-Privilege of the happy few.
+The privilege of the happy few.
 Even though I was predestined to become an engineer, I was initially just following my old man’s footsteps in another field of engineering.
 But in college, I was living in a house with a few other students.
 One of the guys was doing a masters in electrical engineering.
-And I got bitten by an electron, I knew electronics was my thing.
+And I got bitten by an electron.
+I knew I wanted to know about electronics.
 From working on the first affordable desktop PC’s with a matrix printer to the multi-core monsters we now today, the future would be a hardware and software future.

 What did we learn today?